unforswearing/alfred-workflows/help/FinderServices.md

 To use, type `fs [option]`

-Here is the list of optinos from the help text:
+Here is the list of options from the help text:

 	bright0 - set monitor brightness to 0% (completely dim)
 	bright1 - set monitor brightness to 100% (full brightness)